 The Ultimate Guide to Packing for a Trip

 I absolutely adore lists: making them and checking them off.
 And yes, I’m one of those folks who will make a list of stuff I’ve ALREADY done, just so I can put those pretty little check marks next to each item.
 So, as a frequent traveler, having a pre-made list that I can check off before each trip really streamlines the process and relieves the pressure of what is already a hectic affair.
 The peace of mind and tranquility I feel with the comfort of a list is priceless, so I wanted to share it with you!

-I’ve been exceedingly lucky to travel globally throughout my life, from high school sponsored trips to France and Hawaii, post-college trips to Turkey and Israel, to more recent birdwatching and nature tours guiding and scouting trips with Paradise Birding, which have taken me from above the Arctic Circle to the equatorial rainforests of Borneo and Honduras.
+I’ve been exceedingly lucky to travel globally throughout my life, from high school-sponsored trips to France and Hawaii, post-college trips to Turkey and Israel, to more recent birdwatching and nature sketching adventures, which have taken me from above the Arctic Circle to the equatorial rainforests of Borneo and Ecuador.
 I’ve learned from trial and error about what to pack over the years.
-My packing and prep list has been gleaned from my travels to 3 continents, 4 oceans, 11 countries, 5 island nations, and 26 U.S. states.
-Of course, this pales in comparison to many folks, but heck, I’ve got a lot of years travel left in me, so will continue to share my discoveries as I go through this journey called life.
+My packing and prep list has been gleaned from my travels to 3 continents, 4 oceans, 14 countries, 5 island nations, and 26 U.S. states.
+Of course, this pales in comparison to many folks, but heck, I’ve got a lot of years to travel left in me, so I will continue to share my discoveries as I go through this journey called life.

 Disclaimer!
 My list is not for everyone!